karllhughes/learn/_posts/2020-10-23-devops-blogs.md

 As you can see, there is no shortage of people talking about DevOps and trying to keep up with the changes in the industry.
 Hopefully in the list above you've found a new resource or two that you'll refer back to in the future.

 Do you have a favorite blog that I didn't include in this list?
 [Submit your suggestions here](https://airtable.com/shrKNdNjYO6hNQxJV)!

+If you've enjoyed this, don't miss our other [Best Technical Blogs lists](https://draft.dev/learn/technical-blogs/)